Gnomeball/SwackQuote/README.md

 attribution = "Voltaire, Micromégas"
 ```

-### Quotes you can link to
+### Quotes with a valid URL

 A single URL may be included in the `source` where relevant, i.e. for Tweets, videos, or articles (such as `source = "https://www.youtube.com/watch?v=dQw4w9WgXcQ"`), and if `embed = true` is set for that quote, the URL will have an embed displayed alongside the quote.
 The embedding is janky, not visually appealing, and not what we desired; if you can improve this, please contribute!

+Please only use `source` for HTTP/HTTPS URLs, so `source = "https://` and so on.
+We do not accept other URL formats at this time.

-Please only use `source` for HTTP/HTTPS URLs, **do not** put URLs in the `attribution`.
-Markdown links may be accepted, but lengthy raw URLs likely will not be, as they are often not very readable.
+**Do not** put URLs in the `attribution`; Markdown links may be accepted, but lengthy raw URLs likely will not be, as they are often not very readable.

-We do not recommend you set `embed` for most quotes that have a `source` URL, as it may lead to duplication of the quote when displayed and adds visual clutter.
-Also, if it is a link to a video or audio, but it includes substantially more than the listed quote, it should probably not be embedded, as the video/audio is not specifically a form of that quote (so no links to full episodes), except when appropriately timestamped (ideally also working in the embed).
+We recommend you **do not** set `embed = true` for most quotes that have a `source` URL, as the embed often duplicates the quote, adding visual clutter.
+A link to a video or audio recording is usually fine.
+This has great power, so use it wisely!

+If `source` is a link to a video or audio, but it includes substantially more than the listed quote, we recommend you do not embed it, as the video/audio is not specifically of that quote (please no links to full episodes).
+This can be worked around when appropriately timestamped, such as with YouTube videos (ideally also working in the embed), in which case it may be accepted (again, no full episodes, please).

 ### Formatting Specification